 I’m an EasyJet member because the planes are new (Airbus), there’s lots of leg room, and I like their efficient service.
 For short-haul flights within Europe, I recommend EasyJet.
 The flight to Rome was about two hours, sunny all the way.
 During my entire time in Italy I had perfect weather: cool and sunny with a light breeze.

 I loved Rome.
 Three days were not enough, I’ll have to go back and stay longer.
 I had been to Rome before, but a long time ago.
 I met up with an office colleague and her friend, so we were three women.
 They were in another hotel in the Trastevere district.
-I was more central in a charming, small, family-run hotel called the Hotel Fontanella Borghese.
-I recommend it and will go back because of the district, its central location, the nice rooms and the helpful staff. (more about the seagulls later …)
+I was more central in a small, family-run hotel called the Hotel Fontanella Borghese.
+I recommend it and will go back because of its central location, the nice rooms and the helpful staff. (more about the seagulls later …)

 We had wanted to avoid this site because we had heard it was overwhelmed with tourists.
 By mistake we ended up here.
 This is where Federico Fellini, back in the 60s, filmed La Dolca Vita in which Marcello Mastroianni cavorted with Anita Ekberg in the fountain.

 Looking to buy a handbag?
 You’re in the right place.
 Italy is handbag heaven.
 I bought two inexpensive ones.
-But not an Orciani one … too expensive!
+But not an Orciani … too expensive!

 This is the post office.
 It looks like a museum.